NLnetLabs/krill-manual/source/trust-anchor.rst

 .. code-block:: bash

-  krillc repo request --ca online ./pub-req.xml krillc pubserver publishers add --request ./pub-req.xml > ./repo-res.xml krillc repo configure --ca online --response ./repo-res.xml
+  krillc repo request --ca online > ./pub-req.xml krillc pubserver publishers add --request ./pub-req.xml > ./repo-res.xml
+  krillc repo configure --ca online --response ./repo-res.xml

+If you now look at your CA using ``krillc show --ca online`` you should see that the parent ``ta`` was added, but no resources were received.
+Instead, you will see that the CA ``online`` has a key in state "pending".

-Now there should be a pending CSR from "online" to its parent "ta".
-It will keep sending the CSR periodically, but it will will get a not-performed-response with codes 1104 or 1101, indicating that the CSR is received and is scheduled for signing.
+There will also be a pending Certificate Sign Request (CSR) from ``online`` to its parent ``ta``.
+The CSR will be re-sent periodically, but ``online`` will get a not-performed-response from ``ta`` with codes 1104 or 1101, indicating that the CSR is received and is scheduled for signing.
 You may see messages to this effect in the log - this is not alarming.

 If you follow the exchange process described below then the TA Signer will sign the certificate.
-Since the "online" CA lives in the same Krill instance as the TA Proxy it will be made aware of this update immediately and get its signed certificate without further delay.
+Since the ``online`` CA lives in the same Krill instance as the TA Proxy it will be made aware of this update immediately and get its signed certificate without further delay.